davmac314/dasynq/doc/USAGE.md

 inherent in the design of Dasynq itself.

 You cannot generally add two watchers for the same identity (file descriptor, signal, child process).
-(Exception: when using kqueue backend, you can add one fd read watcher and one fd write watcher for the same file descriptor; however, it's better to use a `bidi_fd_watcher` to abstract away platform differences).
+(Exception: when using the kqueue or pselect backend, you can add one fd read watcher and one fd write watcher for the same file descriptor; however, it's better to use a `bidi_fd_watcher` to abstract away platform differences).

 You should fully remove the watcher(s) for a file descriptor *before* you close the file descriptor.
 In a multi-threaded program, failure to do this could cause a watcher to read from